|Course Number:||EDU 5515 C34/ EDU 4710 CFS7|

 Module 1: Orientation

-In this module, participants will become familiar with using the Moodle system and learn how to navigate around their course.
+In this module, participants will become familiar with using the Canvas system and learn how to navigate around their course.
 Participants will introduce themselves to their peers and discuss their own experiences with online learning, including what they have felt has worked well in the past.

 Module 2: History and Standards